philipmendels/use-flexible-undo/stories/basics/make-undoable-handler.md

 The utility **makeUndoableHandler** takes a state setter function (e.g. the one returned from React.useState) as single argument and returns a function that takes two (do/redo and undo) curried functions for updating the state based on the payload and the previous state.
 The final return value is an object with do/redo and undo handlers.

+Note that the curried updater functions ("addUpdater" and "substractUpdater") are extracted and imported from a util file.
+We will do this in all the following examples.
+Look at the previous example to see how they are written inline.

 The utility **invertHandlers** takes an object with 'drdo' and 'undo' as keys and the handlers as values, and returns and object in wich the values are switched.

 ```typescript